-I have seen on many occasions the power of football to unite communities...The Duke of Cambridge
+I have seen on many occasions the power of football to unite communities...The Prince of Wales

 Thank you.
 Well, to be honest, Abdul, Jessica, Venus and Kash have said it all.